horw/open-telemetry-slides/open-telemetry-slides.md

 <img src="./imgs/open-telemetry-slides/blackwhitebox.png" class="absolute w-130 top-55 left-60"/>

 <!--
-I guess a lot of us have heard about monitoring, so let's compare monitoring and observability.
+I guess a lot of us have heard about \*monitoring\*, so let's compare monitoring and observability.

 When we talk about monitoring, we can imagine a black box.
 We stand outside and see what the system gives us - whether it is alive or already broken, whether it works normally or is overwhelmed.
 However, we are not allowed to look inside.

-On the other hand, we have observability, which helps us understand why the system works in a certain way.
+On the other hand, we have \*observability\*, which helps us understand why the system works in a certain way.
 It changes our perspective to a white box, inside which we can observe almost every state of the system.

-As a result, we can say that observability gives us a full understanding of the system's behavior, while monitoring simply shows reactions.
+As a result, we can say that observability gives us a full understanding of the system's behavior, while monitoring simply shows consequences.
 There are two questions that help us better understand the main concept.
 -->

 ---